phamcongthuy/challenge/_live/mutuo.md

 title: |-
   A house for Tommy in my backyard!

-   If only LA knew the opportunity that lies in our backyardsâ€¦
+   If only LA knew the opportunity that lies in our backyards…
 project_description: >-
   There is no room for Tommy, the spaceman, and many more people in LA.
 But in our backyards may lie a great opportunity to make an extra rental income while increasing housing in LA.
-If only LA knewâ€¦
+If only LA knew…
 organization_name: Mutuo
 organization_description: For-profit organization
 project_video: 'https://www.youtube.com/embed?v=Xr8XGS427jo'